 |Nikon D5200 (⇒ lft | rgt)||optical||no||3.0||921||swivel||no||4000||5.0||12||no|

 |Nikon D5100 (⇒ lft | rgt)||optical||no||3.0||921||swivel||no||4000||4.0||12||no|

 The D7500 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D5300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Nikon D5300 and the Nikon D5300?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 922k dots).